DavidYu0222/p4project/README.md

 ```bash
 ./controller_db.py
 ```
+After initial setup for each switch, controller will enter monitor mode to periodically check the database every POLL_INTERVAL (default: 10 seconds) and apply any detected changes to the switches.
+Press Ctrl+C to leave.

 > If an error occurs, ensure the BMv2 switch gRPC ports match those defined in your config files.